 I have made this cupcake dozens of times and have actually taught it in some of my cooking classes here in Seattle.
 Recently I pulled out some of my old – I mean Roza Montazemi-old – cookbooks to see if there are easier or better ways to make them.
 For those not familiar with Roza Montazemi, she was a chef/author whose books date back to the early 1970s, and the food pictures scream that decade’s style!

-After 6 different trials of this recipe with varying degree of success, I decided this was the best.
-I hope to evoke a strong emotion in you as you make these cupcake, and would love to know what stories they would prompt you to tell.
+After 6 different trials of this recipe with varying degrees of success, I decided this was the best.
+I hope to evoke strong emotion in you as you make these cupcakes, and would love to know what stories they would prompt you to tell.